mtaltindas/mtaltindas/README.md

 ### About me

 I'm an electrical & electronics engineering student at Hacettepe University.
 I have experience in a variety of programming languages and technologies, including Python, C++, and Kotlin.
-I am also proficient in using a variety of software development tools and frameworks.
+I have a keen interest in utilizing a diverse range of software development tools and frameworks.

 I am a strong collaborator and team player, and I am always willing to help others.
 I am also a quick learner and I am always eager to learn new things.